jasieksz/DAAGER/docs/user/stream-agents/README.md

 `migrateWhen` and `dieWhen` are identical in behavior but they are differentiated for better semantics.
 Both return two separate pipelines: one for selected and one for unselected agents.

-`selectPairs` and `selectPairsWithRepetitions` make it possible to pair agents.
-The first version guarantees that the `selector` will not receive already selected agents.
-In that case it is possible that not all agents could be paired and they are returned in the second element of the tuple.
+### PairPipeline

+The paired agents are represented by the `PairPipeline`, which allows performing operations that require two agents.
+Currently, these are supported:

+- `Tuple2<Pipeline, Pipeline> reproduce(Function<Tuple2<EmasAgent, EmasAgent>, Tuple2<Seq<EmasAgent>, EmasAgent>> reproductionStrategy)`
+  Reproduces a pair of agents using a given sexual reproduction strategy.
+  Returns the tuple of parent and child agents.
+  See [Reproduction section](#reproduction) for details about the reproduction.

+- `Pipeline fight(Function<Tuple2<EmasAgent, EmasAgent>, Seq<EmasAgent>> fightingStrategy)`
+  Performs a fight between agents using a given strategy.
+  See [Fighting section](#fighting) for details about the fight.

+- `Tuple2<Pipeline, Pipeline> encounter(Predicate<EmasAgent> reproductionPredicate, Function<Tuple2<EmasAgent, EmasAgent>, Tuple2<Seq<EmasAgent>, EmasAgent>> reproductionStrategy, Function<Tuple2<EmasAgent, EmasAgent>, Seq<EmasAgent>> fightingStrategy)`
+  Performs an agents encounter action, which combines sexual reproduction and fighting in one method.
+  When a given reproduction predicate is met for a pair of agents – they reproduce themselves (using a given reproduction strategy).
+  Otherwise, they fight which each other (using a given fight strategy).

-### Agents interaction
+### Reproduction

-Agents can interact in two ways: by reproducing and by fighting.

-**Reproduction** is provided by the `pl.edu.agh.age.compute.stream.emas.reproduction` package.
-Currently only sexual reproduction is implemented.
+Reproduction is provided by the `pl.edu.agh.age.compute.stream.emas.reproduction` package.
+Currently, **sexual reproduction** and **asexual reproduction** are implemented.

-It is also based on a *pipeline* concept but it is usually better to prepare the pipeline beforehand using provided builder: `SexualReproductionBuilder`
+Both reproduction types are also based on a *pipeline* concept but it is usually better to prepare the pipeline beforehand using provided builders:
+`SexualReproductionBuilder` or `AsexualReproductionBuilder`.

-The sexual reproduction always work on pairs ofa agents and is built using the following operations:
+The reproduction is built using the following operations:

-- recombination,
-- mutation,
-- evaluation,
+- recombination (required),
-- improvement,
+- mutation (optional),
-- energy transfer.
+- energy transfer (required).

-When using the builder, the recombination, evaluation and energy transfer operators are required to be provided and all operations are executed in the order specified in the list (that is, in the most common order).
+Operations are executed in the same order as specified in the list above.

-The meaning of these operations is equivalent to genetic algorithms.
-All of them, beside *energy transfer*, operate on solutions.
+*Recombination* and *mutation* operate on solutions while *energy transfer* modifies agents' energy.

+The sexual reproduction operates on a pair of agents whereas the asexual reproduction - on a single agent.
+Asexual reproduction has already built-in recombination operator which duplicates the parent agent as its child, leaving only an optional *mutation* and a compulsory *energy transfer* to be defined manually.

-The sexual reproduction always generates a sequence of agents: two parents and one child.
+Both reproduction types always generate one or two parent agents and a single child.
-Please, note, that the parents returned from the pipeline usually have energy levels changed by the *energy transfer* operator.
+Please note that the parents returned from the pipeline usually have energy levels changed by the *energy transfer* operator.

+### Fighting
-**Fighting** is located in the `pl.edu.agh.age.compute.stream.emas.fight` package.
+Fighting is located in the `pl.edu.agh.age.compute.stream.emas.fight` package.
 It is much simpler than reproduction, as it only performs two operations:

 - comparison of two agents (using **Comparator**),